Australian Koala Foundation: Koala Habitat Atlas

-The Koala Habitat Atlas (KHA) is the Australian Koala Foundation’s flagship mapping program and provides GIS information on a tree by tree basis the public, government, and courts so that koala habitat can be identified and protected.
-It is the product of thousands of hours of hours of field and dataset work by researchers and citizen scientists, and is funded principally from “Save the Koala Month”.
+The Koala Habitat Atlas (KHA) is the Australian Koala Foundation's flagship mapping program and provides GIS information on a tree by tree basis the public, government, and courts so that koala habitat can be identified and protected.
+It is the product of thousands of hours of field and dataset work by researchers and citizen scientists, and is funded principally from “Save the Koala Month”.
 The maps are not released under a creative commons license, however, but are copyright AKF.